 Described as being designed in an “Eclectic style”, its windows incorporate Mackintosh-style stained glass designs.
+The architect was James Wilding.

 Awarded Grade II listing in 2007.